pMonfared/UrlShortner/public/readme.txt

 tadaaa!

-open browser: localhost:5000  (must see hello :)) open browser: localhost:5000/api/courses (must see course array list)
+open browser: localhost:5000/api/urls (must see course array list)

 You can use Postman to Get,Post,Put,Delete Courses operators